--The neighbouring rights society INTERGRAM is unable to give advances for the time being.
-Beneficiaries are pushing for the distribution to be brought forward from the usual September/October to July/August.
+-The neighbouring rights society INTERGRAM was unable to give advances.
 INTEGRAM created a crisis fund (about 80.000 EUR in total, only available for performers, not producers): here.

 - The copyright society OSA distributed extraordinary support for specific composers and enabled the deferral of payments.

 Czech music companies worked on launching a "Support local artists" campaign to push local radio stations to play more Czech music.